wesleyboar/DS-User-Guide/README.md

 > More control.
 More caveats.

-If you have not already, install [Poetry](https://python-poetry.org/).
+If you have not already, install Python [Poetry](https://python-poetry.org/): `curl -sSL https://install.python-poetry.org | python3 -`

 ```shell
 cd ds-user-guide/user-guide